A step-by-step guide on creating true color images with DS9

 Installing the necessary software: DS9

 DS9 is an astronomical imaging and data visualisation software that almost all astronomers use (the name is a Star Trek reference, from a story called Deep Space Nine).
-Most images that we take using research grade telescopes are in fits/fts image format, which not many generic image software support.
+Most images that we take using research grade telescopes are in fits/fts image format, which not many image software support.
 DS9 has a huge array of functions that are helpful for amateur and professional astronomers alike.
 One of the most popular functions on DS9 is to create basic RGB images.

-DS9’s UI is quite intuitive, and it only take a few moments to familiarise yourself with the functions available in this powerful application.
+DS9’s UI is quite intuitive, and it only takes a few moments to familiarise yourself with the functions available in this powerful application.
 You can configure the GUI of DS9 if you like too.
 The default displays are the coordinate display, panner, magnifier, horizontal and vertical graphs, button bar, and colour bar.
 You don’t need any additional installation for DS9 to work.

 Example with M22